 Because some rearing by spring-run juveniles occurs throughout the year, all months are included in the spring-run juvenile rearing WUA analysis (Table 11K-32 through Table 11K-34).
 In Segment 6, a few of the means for Alternatives 1, 2, and 3 differ from the NAA means by more than 5%, and all these differences result from increased rearing WUA under Alternatives 1, 2, and 3 (Table 11K-32).
 Four of the five increases occur under Alternative 3.
-The pattern for >5% difference in Segment 5 is similar to that in Segment 6, but in Segment 5 all of the differences occur under Alternative 3 and one of them (September of above normal years) results from reduced rearing WUA under Alternative 3 (Table 11K-33).
+The pattern for >5% difference in Segment 5 is similar to that in Segment 6, but in Segment 5 all of the differences occur under Alternative 3 and one of them (September of Above Normal Water Years) results from reduced rearing WUA under Alternative 3 (Table 11K-33).
 Segment 4 has many more large differences in juvenile rearing WUA than either of the other segments (Table 11K-34).
-Almost all these differences occur under Alternatives 1B and 3 and include some relatively large differences (including a 17% increase for Alternative 3 in August of above normal years and 17% reduction for Alternative 3 in September of above normal years).
+Almost all these differences occur under Alternatives 1B and 3 and include some relatively large differences (including a 17% increase for Alternative 3 in August of Above Normal Water Years and 17% reduction for Alternative 3 in September of Above Normal Water Years).
 Increases >5% in rearing WUA outnumber reductions >5%, with all increases occurring in the spring and summer months and all reductions occurring in the fall (Table 11K-34).

 The results for spring-run juvenile rearing WUA indicate that Alternatives 1, 2, and 3 would generally have minor effects on rearing habitat in Segments 6 and 5, but Alternatives 1B and 3 would have some large effects in Segment 4, including substantial increases in rearing WUA during spring and summer and substantial reductions in rearing WUA during the fall.
 Increases in WUA outnumber reductions and more of them are especially large (>10%).
 Furthermore, the increases occur during spring and summer, when the juveniles are younger and perhaps more vulnerable to reductions in habitat availability.
 On balance, Alternatives 1, 2, and 3 are expected to have a positive effect on spring-run rearing habitat WUA.